The Light of the Moon: Plot

 When another rape occurs in Bonnie's neighborhood, she is called in to the police station to look at a lineup.
-However, she is unable to recognize anyone as she never looked at her attacker's face.
+However, she is unable to recognize anyone as she never saw her attacker's face.
 Outside of the police station, she is approached by the other victim and hugged.
 Not wanting to feel like a victim, she denies anything happened to her and walks away.
 Later, speaking with the local prosecutor, she learns that if the DNA from the second victim matches the DNA from her, it will be easy to put the assailant in prison.
-However, the prosecutor tells her if it doesn't match, it will be harder to get Bonnie's assailant in jail as Bonnie's intoxication could make her testimony less credible and the defense attorney in her district is notorious for getting sexual assailants light sentences.
+However, the prosecutor tells her if it doesn't match, it will be harder to get Bonnie's assailant in jail as Bonnie's intoxication could make her testimony less credible and the defense attorney in her district is notorious for getting rapists light sentences.

 Bonnie goes out drinking with her coworkers again.
 At the end of the night, her coworkers insist on walking her home.
 Bonnie gets defensive, believing that Matt had called and asked them to, which they don't deny, but she lets them walk her home anyway.
 Feeling the incident has become too much of a burden on both of them, Bonnie decides to move out of their apartment, much to Matt's sadness.
 She temporarily moves in with her coworker Jack (Conrad Ricamora).
 While staying in his apartment, she gets a call from the prosecutor that the DNA from her incident doesn't match that from the other victim nor anyone from police records.

 After working late one night, Bonnie walks home and spots another girl walking with her headphones on.
 Bonnie confronts the girl in front of her apartment building and accuses her of being reckless, but the girl brushes her off as crazy.
-She returns to Jack's and breaks down.
+She returns to Jack's apartment and breaks down.
 While Jack consoles her, her mother calls.
 She decides to reveal the assault to her mom with Jack present.
 She later gains the courage to attend group therapy again, and she finally returns home to Matt.